Homosexuality in ancient Egypt

 Homosexuality in ancient Egypt is a disputed subject within Egyptology.
 Historians and egyptologists alike debate what kinds of views the ancient Egyptians' society fostered about homosexuality.
 Only a handful of direct clues survive, and many possible indications are vague and subject to speculation.

 Depictions of possible homosexuality

-Nyankh-khnum and Khnum-hotep kissing.
+Nyankh-khnum and Khnum-hotep touching noses.

 Nyankh-khnum and Khnum-hotep

 The best known case of possible homosexuality in ancient Egypt is that of the two high officials Nyankh-Khnum and Khnum-hotep.
 Both men lived and served under pharaoh Niuserre during the 5th Dynasty (c.
 2494-2345 BC).
 Nyankh-Khnum and Khnum-hotep each had families of their own with children and wives, but when they died their families apparently decided to bury them together in the same mastaba tomb.
 In this mastaba, several paintings depict both men embracing each other and touching their faces nose-on-nose.
 These depictions leave plenty of room for speculation, because in ancient Egypt the nose-on-nose touching normally represented a kiss.

 Egyptologists and historians disagree about how to interpret the paintings of Nyankh-khnum and Khnum-hotep.
 Some scholars believe that the paintings reflect an example of homosexuality between two married men and prove that the ancient Egyptians accepted same-sex relationships.
 Other scholars disagree and interpret the scenes as an evidence that Nyankh-khnum and Khnum-hotep were twins, or even possibly conjoined twins.
 No matter what interpretation is correct, the paintings show at the very least that Nyankh-khnum and Khnum-hotep must have been very close to each other in life as in death.